jguadagno/jguadagno.github.io/_posts/2010-01-28-mix-10-events-site-launched.md

 ### Las Vegas

-In case you do not want to check out the events, I mean “It’s Vegas Baby”.
+In case you do not want to check out the events, I mean “It's Vegas Baby”.
 Here are some other resources, also accessible from the site.

 |||
 |--- |--- |